This article contains affiliate links. If you use these links to buy something, we may earn commission.

 In addition, nurses need to be robust and able to handle a lot, so having the ability to adapt accordingly to any given situation is highly useful.
 Whether it’s comforting a scared child or elderly person, dealing with violent and threatening behaviour from an unstable patient, or helping a new mother through childbirth, you’ll be expected to react to the situation quickly.

-As previously mentioned, nurses work long hours with many unable to take the breaks that they need.
-You could be on your feet, non-stop, in a busy ward for 12 hours at a time, meaning that you need to be physically fit for the rigours of the role.
+As previously mentioned, nurses work long hours, with many unable to take the breaks that they need.
+You could be on your feet non-stop in a busy ward for 12 hours at a time, meaning that you need to be physically fit for the rigours of the role.

 It’s highly likely that you will be managing multiple patients at any one time, as well as performing other duties that may be required of you such as medication checks, audits and professional development tasks.
 Therefore, it’s vital for you to be able to stay on top of everything.

-No employability checklist would be complete without mentioning the need to work well with others and nursing is no different.
+No employability checklist would be complete without mentioning the need to work well with others, and nursing is no different.

-Aside from working with other nurses, you will also need to liaise with a variety of other medical professionals, such as doctors, paramedics and healthcare assistants.
+Aside from working with other nurses, you’ll also need to liaise with a variety of other medical professionals, such as doctors, paramedics and healthcare assistants.
 In a more acute setting, this could be within a trauma team, where working quickly and effectively and understanding yours and everybody else’s role is absolutely key to a patient’s survival.

 Diplomacy is a very convenient skill for a nurse, especially when dealing with particularly difficult patients (or even colleagues).
-Knowing how to read and manage people can make it easier to get what you need, especially when you’re short on time and/or resources.
+Knowing how to read and manage people can make it easier to get what you need, especially when you’re short on time or resources.

-Being diplomatic also means being patient too, which is an essential component of a nurse’s armoury.
+Being diplomatic also means being patient, too, which is an essential component of a nurse’s armoury.
 There will be times when you feel like pulling your hair out or snapping at that old lady who won’t let you cannulate her, but losing your cool will not get results.
 It’s about having the ability to remain charming and friendly and doing what needs to be done — even if you need to go and scream in the store cupboard for a couple of minutes afterwards.

-As you rise up the ranks, it could also involve managing a department or a ward.
+As you rise through the ranks, it could also involve managing a department or a ward.
 Many nurses progress on to non-clinical roles and build up impressive leadership and management portfolios in the process.

 Finally, nurses are defined by the fact that they constantly have their hands full.

 The good news, though, is that nobody expects you to be the finished article on straight away.
 Nursing is very much an ongoing education, with even the most experienced nurses learning new things each day.
-If you are caring, compassionate and willing to work hard, though, then that should be enough to start.
+If you’re caring, compassionate and willing to work hard, though, then that should be enough to start.